GeoParquet vs Shapefile Performance: Root-Cause Analysis & Optimization

 -- Validate geometry integrity post-ingress

-SELECT count(*) FILTER (WHERE NOT ST_IsValid(geometry)) AS invalid_count FROM legacy_fallback;
+SELECT count(*) FILTER (WHERE NOT ST_IsValid(geom)) AS invalid_count

 3. Metadata Validation Query